 If you look at a complex brand like Gap, you’ll see how brand architecture can affect your online presence.
 Not only do they represent Gap and all the different categories that fall underneath (men, women, girls, boys, etc.), but they also showcase sister brands like Banana Republic and Athleta (Old Navy is apparently splitting from the group).

 Brand architecture and product organization was an issue for our client, Airhead Sports Group.
 They had five separate websites that needed to be consolidated into one.
 As you can imagine, the architecture for the brand and the site needed to be reworked, so a redesign was absolutely necessary.

 2. Has my audience shifted?

-A shift in your target audience or personas can be the consequence of several things—a rebrand, a merger or acquisition, a market shift, or a new product or service launch.
-Regardless of the cause, one thing’s certain: you’ll likely need a website overhaul.
+A shift in your target audience or personas can be the consequence of several things—a rebrand, brand consolidation, a merger or acquisition, a market shift, or a new product or service launch.
+Regardless of the cause, one thing’s certain: you might consider a website redesign.

 3. Can everyone access my site?

 Over the years, we’ve seen Google become more particular with the way sites are built.
 From algorithm updates to mobile-responsive design, what the search engine giant says is pretty much what goes.
 And what’s hot right now?
 Accessibility for those with disabilities.

 Not sure if your site meets the accessibility standards?
 Try using Google’s Lighthouse—a tool that runs a “gut check” on your site’s performance, including any issues with accessibility.
 It also recommends next steps to improve your site, shares potential errors and issues hurting your SEO, and, most importantly, shows you what you need to fix to make sure that everyone can use your site comfortably.